Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/plain-html-scroll-to-top.md

   - html
 ---

-The other day I made a post about a [`JavaScript` Scroll to Top](https://daily-dev-tips.com/posts/vanilla-javascript-scroll-to-top/) function, which is very cool.
-As mentioned, there are so many ways of doing a certain action.
+The other day, I posted a [`JavaScript` Scroll to Top](https://daily-dev-tips.com/posts/vanilla-javascript-scroll-to-top/) function that is very cool.
+As mentioned, there are so many ways of doing a particular action.

 On this specific post, I got a lot of comments; you can do the same in just plain `HTML`.
 This is true!
 And I thought it would be great to write an article about this.